G

 Graphics Processing Unit.
 A co-processor designed to handle computer graphics, taking the load off the CPU and main memory.
 Many modern CPUs have an on-die GPU, aka integrated graphics processor, making them what AMD has taken to calling APUs.
 Those that lack on-die graphics require that the system provide it, whether on a discrete graphics card or in the motherboard chipset.
 Discrete cards offer the most powerful GPUs, for applications that require high frame rate, resolution, and display size.

-To address its very different computing environment, there are GPU-specific programming languages such as OpenCL (Open Computing Language) and CUDA (Compute Unified Device Architecture), with accompanying IDEs.
+To address its very different computing environment, there are GPU-specific programming languages such as OpenCL (Open Computing Language), NVidia’s CUDA (Compute Unified Device Architecture, originally), and AMD’s open-source ROCm, each with its own IDE.

 Because GPUs must be able to process large blocks of data in parallel, they’re better suited than CPUs to certain classes of computations that arise in physics, cryptography, biology, and other fields, most famously the creation of bitcoins.
 These non-graphics applications are called GPGPU (General-Purpose computation on GPUs).